Home Ownership for People with Long-Term Disabilities (HOLD)

 - Ownership: Between 10-75% of the home's value

 Availability: England only

 Overview of scheme

-You could buy a home through the HOLD scheme if you have a long-term disability and meet the following criteria:
+You may be able to buy a home through HOLD if you have a long-term disability and meet the following criteria:

 - you are a first-time buyer, you used to own a home but can’t afford to buy one now or are an existing shared owner looking to move